 A staff member at Shrewsbury Colleges Group has turned his conservatory into a cottage industry using 3D printing equipment to create much-needed face masks for NHS workers.

-Andy Lee, Director of Employer Engagement and Curriculum Leader for Engineering at SCG, received a call from the company which supplied the College with its 3D printing software.
+Andy Lee, Director of Employer Engagement and Curriculum Leader for Mechanical, Electrical/Electronic, Automotive Engineering and Creative Media at SCG, received a call from the company which supplied the College with its 3D printing software.

 Solid Solutions based in Warwickshire has turned its operations to ‘printing’ plastic face shields and supplied the College with the design to join in with the crusade and create them.